bitdruid/rpi_pendrive_hotspot/README.md

 Wifi control is completly given to the scripts.
 Predictable network interface names are activated.
 Partial use is not possible.
 Or by modifying manually.

 ### disclaimer
 ONLY use this if you want to give complete network control to command-line.
 Network-managers will no longer work.
-Stored networks may be lost!!!
+Stored networks may be lost

 Yes i know there are some security-vulnerabilities but as this scripts are for my very simple-private use and i prefered to make them *as-simple-as*.
 However if some parts of the code or the whole idea would be usefull for you let me know.